-Actors, dancers, musicians and vocal artists who uttered these troubling words were suffering from the psychologically, physically and professionally disabling phenomenon commonly known as stage fright.
-They were artists from various ages and stages of fame and fortune.
+Actors, dancers, musicians and vocal artists who uttered these troubling words were suffering from the psychologically, physically and professionally disabling phenomenon known as stage fright.
+They were artists from all ages and stages of fame and fortune.

 While undergoing this horrendous experience, their body’s cortisol and adrenaline levels were flowing wildly.
 They felt terrified, devastated, exhausted and out of control.
 They were in fight or flight mode.

 How very heartbreaking this is as performing is the fulcrum around which performers’ entire lives are organized.

 When performers talk to me about performing, they describe how they engage.
 They tell me: “I sing with abandon.”
 “It’s as if I’ve shed my skin.”
 “I perform as if I’m ad-libbing.”
 They talk about going into a bubble, a zone, a flow.
 They are in the moment.
 They are just about “being.”

 This is what performing is all about – this is what makes a performing artist an artist.

 In the service of performing, artists must reach levels of self-expression, self-exposure and vulnerability that leave them without the defense mechanisms necessary in their everyday lives.